ChaoyueSong/X-DualNet/README.md

 ```

-- Install the dependencies
-Our code is based on using Python 3.6, PyTorch 1.8.
+- Install the dependencies.
+Our code is based on Python 3.6, PyTorch 1.8.
 And we also need pymesh.
 ```bash
 conda install -c conda-forge pymesh2
 ```